csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

 </figure>

-* Interestingly enough, the video on the PDP isn’t classed as the LCP candidate—it’s a piece of text that appears quite a lot earlier.
+* Interestingly enough, the video on the PDP isn’t classed as the LCP candidate — it’s a piece of text that appears quite a lot earlier.
   * The PDP’s ‘obvious’ LCP candidate is a YouTube video loaded via an `iframe`.
     Both RUM and synthetic testing cannot detect `iframe`-originated LCP’s for privacy reasons, but CrUX, being part of Chrome, can.
 The upshot of this is